 Determine if ARP funds will be used to implement prevention and mitigation strategies, to the greatest extent practicable, in order to continuously operate schools for in-person learning.
+If you are planning to use ARP ESSER funds for prevention and/or mitigation strategies, please select the evidence-based practices below and/or describe an additional practice in the Other box.

+Mental health supports

+- Social emotional learning - Academic support

+Extended learning/enrichment

-Mental health supports Social emotional learning Academic support Extended learning/enrichment Hiring new staff and avoiding layoffs Meeting the nutritional needs of underserved students.
-Locating absent students and re-engaging disconnected youth Providing safe, healthy, inclusive learning environments.
-Activities to address the unique needs of at-risk populations.
-Developing and implementing procedures and systems to improve the preparedness and response efforts Training and professional development for staff of the local educational agency on sanitation and minimizing the spread of infectious diseases Purchasing supplies to sanitize and clean the facilities Planning for, coordinating, and implementing activities during long-term closures, including providing meals to eligible students, providing technology for online learning to all students, providing guidance for carrying out requirements under the Individuals with Disabilities Education Act and ensuring other educational services can continue to be provided consistent with all Federal, State, and local requirements.
-Purchasing educational technology (including hardware, software, and connectivity) that aids in regular and substantive educational interaction between students and their classroom instructors including low-income students and children with disabilities, which may include assistive technology or adaptive equipment.
-School facility repairs and improvements to enable operation of schools to reduce risk of virus transmission and exposure to environmental health hazards, and to support student health needs.
-Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and nonmechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement Other (please identify in the box below)
+- Hiring new staff and avoiding layoffs - Meeting the nutritional needs of underserved students. - Locating absent students and re-engaging disconnected youth - Providing safe, healthy, inclusive learning environments. - Activities to address the unique needs of at-risk populations. - Developing and implementing procedures and systems to improve the preparedness and response efforts - Training and professional development for staff of the local educational agency on sanitation and minimizing the spread of infectious diseases

+Purchasing supplies to sanitize and clean the facilities

+- Planning for, coordinating, and implementing activities during long-term closures, including providing meals to eligible students, providing technology for online learning to all students, providing guidance for carrying out requirements under the Individuals with Disabilities Education Act and ensuring other educational services can continue to be provided consistent with all Federal, State, and local requirements. - Purchasing educational technology (including hardware, software, and connectivity) that aids in regular and substantive educational interaction between students and their classroom instructors including low-income students and children with disabilities, which may include assistive technology or adaptive equipment. - School facility repairs and improvements to enable operation of schools to reduce risk of virus transmission and exposure to environmental health hazards, and to support student health needs. - Inspection, testing, maintenance, repair, replacement, and upgrade projects to improve the indoor air quality in school facilities, including mechanical and nonmechanical heating, ventilation, and air conditioning systems, filtering, purification and other air cleaning, fans, control systems, and window and door repair and replacement

+Other (please identify in the box below)

-If you are planning to develop or use approaches that are novel to implement prevention and mitigation strategies, would you be willing to have the OPI share your approaches with state and federal entities?
+In you are planning to develop or use approaches that are novel to implement prevention and mitigation strategies, would you be willing to have the OPI share your approaches with state and federal entities?
 If so, please briefly describe your innovation below.